4.1 Inappropriate Conduct by Faculty Members

 Consensual Sexual or Romantic Relationships

 Sexual or romantic relationships that might be acceptable in other circumstances always pose inherent risks that they will result in sexual harassment when they occur between University Faculty Members and any person for whom they have a professional responsibility.
-These relationships, even when not harassing, may develop into professional conflicts of interest, or at least create the perception of such a conflict of interest, that may make it difficult to carry out a role as educator or supervisor.
+These relationships, even when not harassing, may develop into professional conflicts of interest or create the perception of such a conflict of interest, that may make it difficult to carry out a role as educator or supervisor.
 Conduct within a consensual relationship may become part of a subsequent complaint of sexual harassment.

 The danger that difficulties, including harassment or abuse of power, will occur is particularly strong in relationships between teachers and students they are teaching and/or advising.
 The relationship puts the student in a vulnerable position and creates a problematic learning environment for other students who become aware of the relationship.
 Professionalism within the University demands that those with authority not abuse, nor seem to abuse, the power with which they are entrusted.